Sharafat, East Jerusalem: Ottoman era

 Sharafat is listed in the Daftar-i Mufassal, a book of the Ottoman Empire that recorded tax related information for the villages in the area in 1596–1597.
 It had a population of 12 Muslim families.
 A 16th-century Ottoman map situates Sharafat in the green belt around Jerusalem.
 In 1838 it was described as a Muslim village, located in the Beni Hasan district, west of Jerusalem.

 James Finn, the British consul to Jerusalem during Ottoman rule, writes of visiting Sharafat between 1853 and 1856.
 He describes it as a small village perched on high hill to the southwest of Jerusalem which could be seen from there.
 The villagers are described as "a robust and well-fed people," who expressed to him that they were happily exempt from a family feud between the Abu Ghosh and Mohammed 'Atallah that was the disturbing the peace of nearby Beit Safafa.
 An Ottoman village list of about 1870 counted 18 houses and a population of 53, though the population count included only men.

 In 1883 the PEF's Survey of Western Palestine (SWP) described Sherafat as a village of moderate size on a low hill.
 The houses were of stone, and the water-supply was from Ain Yalo, in the valley to the west.

 In her book, Bertha Spafford Vester, an American who lived in Jerusalem's American Colony in 1881 and 1949, writes about the grave of a female saint in the village who was venerated by Muslims and Christians alike.

 In 1896 the population of Scharafat was estimated to be about 125 persons.

 British Mandate era

-In the 1922 census of Palestine conducted by the British Mandate authorities, Sharafat had a population 106, all Muslims.
+In the 1922 census of Palestine conducted by the British Mandate authorities, Sharafat had a population of 106, all Muslims.
 In 1929, the American Colony established a child welfare station in Sharafat, in a room provided by the village sheikh which was also open to women from the neighbouring villages.
 In interviews with area residents conducted between 1925 and 1931 by Hilma Natalia Granqvist, the Finnish ethnographer, when asked which villages were renowned for having more daughters than sons, Sharafat was named along with the villages of Beit Sahour and Ein Karem.

 In the 1931 census, the population of the village was recorded as 158 Muslims, in 32 houses.